 The Division recognizes net pension and net OPEB liabilities for each plan in which it participates, which represents the excess of the total pension and OPEB liabilities over the fiduciary net position of the qualified plan, or the Division's proportionate share thereof in the case of a cost-sharing multiple-employer plan, measured as of the Division's fiscal year-end.
 Changes in the net pension and OPEB liabilities during the period are recorded as pension and OPEB expenses, or as deferred outflows or inflows of resources depending on the nature of the change, in the period incurred.
-Those changes in net pension and OPEB liabilities that are recorded as deferred outflows or inflows of resources that arise from changes in actuarial assumptions or other inputs and differences between expected or actual experience are amortized over the weighted average remaining service life of all participants in the respective qualified plan and recorded as a component of pension and OPEB expense beginning with the period in which they are incurred.
-Projected earnings on qualified pension and OPEB plan investments are recognized as a component of pension and OPEB expense.
-Differences between projected and actual investment earnings are reported as deferred outflows or inflows of resources and amortized as a component of pension and OPEB expense on a closed basis over a five-year period beginning with the period in which the difference occurred.
+Those changes in net pension and OPEB liabilities that are recorded as deferred outflows or inflows of resources that arise from changes in actuarial assumptions or other inputs and differences between expected or actual experience are amortized over the weighted average remaining service life of all participants in the respective qualified plan and recorded as a component of pension and OPEB plan investments are recognized as a component of pension and OPEB expense.
+Differences between projected and actual investment earnings are reported as deferred outflows or inflows of resources as a component of pension and OPEB expense.
+Differences are amortized as a component of pension and OPEB plan investment earnings are reported as deferred outflows or inflows of resources are anoticed as a component of pension and OPEB expense.